Read text from shipping labels, licenses, component markings, and damaged barcodes with integrated OCR capabilities on Datalogic scanners.

 Overview

-Datalogic introduces SnapOCR, an innovative feature that combines traditional barcode scanning with optical character recognition (OCR) capabilities, enabling devices to capture and process human-readable text when barcodes are damaged, poorly printed, or need supplementary data extraction.
-This feature addresses critical operational challenges in warehousing, logistics, and retail environments where label quality varies or where capturing additional text information alongside barcodes adds value to workflows.
+Datalogic introduces SnapOCR, an innovative feature that combines traditional barcode scanning with optical character recognition (OCR) capabilities.
+This enables devices to capture and process human-readable text when barcodes are damaged or poorly printed or when additional data extraction is needed.
+This feature addresses critical operational challenges in warehousing, logistics, and retail environments, where label quality varies and capturing additional text information alongside barcodes adds value to workflows.

-SnapOCR operates as an intelligent fallback system—when standard barcode decoding encounters difficulties, the feature automatically engages OCR technology to read the human-readable text typically printed above or below barcodes, ensuring data capture success even in challenging conditions.
-Beyond recovery scenarios, SnapOCR enables sophisticated multi-data capture workflows, such as simultaneously reading license plates, shipping labels with multiple text fields, or documents requiring structured data extraction.
+SnapOCR operates as an intelligent fallback system.
+When standard barcode decoding encounters difficulties, the feature automatically engages OCR technology to read the human-readable text typically printed above or below barcodes.
+This ensures data capture success even in challenging conditions.
+Beyond recovery scenarios, SnapOCR enables sophisticated, multi-data capture workflows.
+For example, it can simultaneously read license plates, shipping labels with multiple text fields, and documents requiring structured data extraction.

 Selection Modes

-Always Propose/Send: Searches the entire camera frame for text, ignoring any ROI definitions.
-The system either proposes found text for user selection (Propose) or sends it directly (Send).
-This mode excels when dealing with damaged barcodes where the exact text location is unpredictable.
+- Always Select: This mode searches the entire camera frame for text and ignores ROI definitions.
+The system proposes the found text for the user to select or correct before sending it to the client application.
+This mode is ideal for damaged barcodes where the exact text location is unpredictable.

-ROI (Region of Interest): Defines specific areas within the frame where text should be captured.
-Users can configure a Reference ROI matching the label form factor, then define multiple Internal ROIs for specific data fields.
-Each ROI can have its own regex filter for validation and a prefix for identification in the output stream.
+- ROI (Region of Interest): Defines specific areas within the frame where text should be captured.
+Users can configure a reference ROI that matches the label form factor and then define multiple internal ROIs for specific data fields.
+Each ROI, or the entire label, can have its own regular expression (regex) filter for validation and a prefix for identification in the output stream.

-PickList: Focuses OCR processing near the center pointer, similar to picklist barcode scanning.
-This mode optimizes performance when operators can aim at specific text areas, reducing processing overhead and improving response times.
+- PickList: Focuses OCR processing near the center pointer, similar to PickList barcode scanning.
+This mode optimizes performance when operators can aim at specific text areas, thereby reducing processing overhead and improving response times.

 Scanning Policies